 For brown-and-serve rolls, follow the recipe instructions until it’s time to bake the rolls.
 Heat the oven to 250* and bake for about 20 minutes, or until the rolls just begin to change color.
 Don’t let them brown!
 Cool in pans or remove to a rack.
 Place the cooled rolls in freezer bags.
 Refrigerate for up to a week or freeze for up to a month.
 When you want to finish them, heat the oven to 350* and bake for about 10 minutes, or until golden brown.

 - 3/4 cup sugar

 - 2 eggs

-- 2 packets active dry yeast (dissolved in 1/2 cup lukewarm water)
+- 2 packets active dry yeast dissolved in 1/2 cup of lukewarm water

 - 1 tablespoon salt

 - 7 1/2 cups all-purpose flour